Code of Conduct

 - provide adequate resources to establish and maintain safe systems of work;

-- ensure all incidents are reported and thoroughly investigated with a view to preventing a similar injury occurring;
+- ensure that all incidents are reported and thoroughly investigated with a view to preventing a similar injury occurring;

 - continuously improve performance through innovative technology, education and good management practices;